jaromeyer/raapflight/README.md

 # raapflight
-Very very rudimentary flight controller implementation for the Arduino Board.
+Very rudimentary flight controller implementation.
+The tune isn't optimal yet, so caution is advised!
-Work in progress...